cositools/cosi-data-challenge-2/backgrounds/README.md

 ## Simulations

-The simulations have been ran with MEGAlib using the super cluster [MOGON](https://mogonwiki.zdv.uni-mainz.de/docs/introduction/what_is_mogon) in Mainz and Clemson University's [Palmetto](https://docs.rcd.clemson.edu/palmetto/) cluster.
+The simulations have been ran on the super cluster [MOGON](https://mogonwiki.zdv.uni-mainz.de/docs/introduction/what_is_mogon) in Mainz and Clemson University's [Palmetto](https://docs.rcd.clemson.edu/palmetto/) cluster.
+They employ [MEGAlib](https://github.com/zoglauer/megalib) (*main* and *feature/dee2022* branch) via the COSI simulation pipepline ([cosi-data-challenges](https://github.com/cositools/cosi-data-challenges)), using version 12 of the COSI-SMEX mass model.
+More specifically, for the source simulations (with *cosima*) we use the *main* branch, together with the COSISMEX.Geo.setup version of the mass model.
+This has a high strip pitch for charge sharing.
+For the event reconstruction (with *revan*) we use the *feature/dee2022* branch, together with the COSISMEX.O64.geo.setup version of the mass model.
+This implements the new detector effects engine (i.e. dee2022).

 ### Cosima
 The first step of the simulations is done with *cosima*.
 The *main* branch is used with the mass model file **COSISMEX.geo.setup**.
 In order to use multiple CPUs, the orientation and light curve files are split into smaller time bins.
 Each time bin corresponds to a single job, which uses a single CPU, along with the corresponding orientation and light curve files for that bin.